 - A. Location.
 At least one primary entrance shall be on the primary frontage of each building and open into the public realm (e.g. a sidewalk or public open space). - 1.
-All entrances shall be recessed at least 30 inches from the sidewalk line. - 2.
-Primary entrances shall be distinguished by architectural features such as overhead projections (e.g. awning and canopy) or recessed planes. - For nonresidential uses, the primary entrance shall be located at sidewalk line elevation.
+In LASP-CG, entrances shall be recessed at least 30 inches from the building façade along Lincoln Avenue.
+On other streets, all entrances shall be recessed at least 30 inches from the sidewalk line. - 2.
+Primary entrances shall be distinguished by architectural features such as overhead projections (e.g. an awning or canopy). - 3.
+For non-residential uses, primary entrances shall be located at sidewalk elevation.